-CAGI obtained a line of credit with a bank with maximum availability in the amount of \$250,000.
+CAGI obtained a line of credit with a bank with maximum availability in the amount of \$400,000.
 Interest is payable at prime plus .25%.
 The line is secured by substantially all assets of CAGI.
-The line of credit agreement was not renewed during the year ended December 31, 2022.
-The line of credit had outstanding borrowings of \$-0- and \$135,000 at December 31, 2022 and 2021, respectively.
-A new line of credit was opened at another bank in July 2023 with a maximum availability in the amount of \$400,000 and an interest rate of prime plus .25%.
+The line of credit agreement was renewed in July 2024 using the same terms.
+There were no outstanding borrowings on the line of credit at both December 31, 2023 and 2022.